aloeser/Etherlords2Map/README.md

 - randomized loot: upon defeating monsters, you will be rewarded with some new spells, which are drawn randomly from a predefined pool
  - each spell can drop at most 3 times, if you want a fourth copy, you will have to buy it in a shop
  - there are two loot system implementations.
 Upon starting the mission, the game will prompt you to choose one of them (see Loot system choice)
-- unique fights due to shrine effects - throughout the map, you will encounter some of the battle-influencing shrines from the Etherlords II campaign (e.g., the aviak shrine gave +2 might, restless and beserk ability to each aviak).
-Those shrines will affect you only for one fight, you cannot get them permanently
+- unique fights due to shrine effects - throughout the map, you will encounter some of the combat-influencing shrines from the Etherlords II campaign (e.g., the aviak shrine gave +2 might, restless and beserk ability to each aviak).
+Those shrines will affect you only for one fight (and are usually beneficial for the monster guarding the shrine).
+You cannot get them permanently
 - up to a certain point (lvl 14ish), monsters behave as you expect them to (typical spells, and only spells from their own race).
 Around level 14, however, you will trigger paleness.
 Monsters in pale areas may be more unfair and use spells from multiple races
 - artefacts - as you progress through the game, you will obtain most of the classical artefacts.
 Choosing the "Artificer" proficiency on leveling may be well worth it
 - the final boss has two different decks.
 Each time you attack him, he will randomly choose one of it.
 Beating one of the decks is sufficient to win the mission; however, we do encourage you to find a deck that can defeat both decks of the final boss without changing any spells.
 It is hard, but it can be done!

+## Installation
+The installation is really easy.
+Open your Etherlords II folder.
+It contains a folder `Maps`, which again contains a folder `Custom`.
+Download all the [files](archive/master.zip) and put them into the `Maps\Custom` folder.
+Afterwards, you can play the mission by selecting Single->Mission->New and then choosing the variant you want to play.

+If you have any troubles with the installation, don't hesitate to contact me or make an [issue].

 # MUST-READ FOR NON-GERMAN-SPEAKERS
 While the scripting of the campaign is done in English, all (story) dialogues and player interactions are written in German.
 The following sections provide an overview of all important dialogues.

 ## Loot system choice
-On starting the mission you will be asked to choose which loot system you want to use.
+When you start the mission, you will be asked to choose which loot system you want to use.
 In general, the loot (spells) are not fixed per monster, but rather drawn randomly from a predefined pool of spells.
+There are two versions of the loot system:

 - The classical version draws a certain number of spells.
 Press "yes" if you want to play with the classical system
 - The choice version gives you the following choice after each fight: It presents you with a set of spells that you would get as loot.
 You can choose to accept those (pressing "yes" at the dialogues after a fight), or you can choose to reject them.
-If you reject them, the system will select (probably) some different spells, which may suit you better, or not.
+If you reject them, the system will select some (probably) different spells, which may suit you better, or not.
 When you reject, there is also a small chance to receive less spells than before.
 When you did not receive a spell from another race, you cannot receive it by rejecting the loot either.
 Press "no" if you want to play with the choice version

 ## One-way teleporters
 When playing the official Etherlords campaign, I found it annoying to never know whether I would be able to return through a certain teleporter.